davide-castro20/FEUP-LBAW-Wiki/er.md

 # ER: Requirements Specification Component

-Our website aims to help customers get what then need when they need it during these troubling times with an enjoyable browsing experience.
+Our website aims to help customers get what they need when they need it during these troubling times with an enjoyable browsing experience.

 ## A1: Online Shop
 This project intends to specify, develop and promote an information system available through the web for the management of an online store, in which users can buy products.